 In 2021, the Port entered into an MOU with the City of Seattle to provide \$9 million of funding for repair of the West Seattle Bridge.
+The Port expects to fund \$6 million of that total in 2022.

-The TIF will also help continue funding other public expense items related to regional mobility and transportation such as East Marginal Way grade separation, North Argo Yard Express Access, and the Freight Action Strategy for Seattle-Tacoma (FAST) Corridor Partnership.
+The TIF will also help continue funding other public expense items related to regional mobility and transportation such as the Freight Action Strategy for Seattle-Tacoma (FAST) Corridor Partnership.